aridjayarecipes/cutesrecipes.web.app/content/post/2204-easiest-way-to-prepare-homemade-tofu-appetizer-with-carrot-plum-sauce.md

 ##### Instructions to make Tofu Appetizer With Carrot Plum Sauce:

 1. Drain and pat dry tofu then slice up and Pan fry prefried tofu then drain and set aside
-1. For the LG's CARROT PLUM SAUCE please view the,attachments below -  - https://cookpad.com/us/recipes/336125-carrot-plum-sauce
+1. For the LG&#39;s CARROT PLUM SAUCE please view the,attachments below -  - https://cookpad.com/us/recipes/336125-carrot-plum-sauce
 1. Serve as an appetizer on fresh tomato and top with the grated carrot plum sauce top with some onion